Notice of Privacy Practices for the Blue Cross and Blue Shield Service Benefit Plan

 This notice describes how we, the Blue Cross and Blue Shield (BCBS) Service Benefit Plan, may use and disclose your protected health information (PHI), and how you can get access to this information.

-This notice describes how we, the Blue Cross and Blue Shield (BCBS) Service Benefit Plan, may use and disclose your protected health information (PHI), and how you can get access to this information.
-It also includes our legal obligations concerning your PHI.
+This notice describes how we, the Blue Cross and Blue Shield (BCBS) Service Benefit Plan, may use and disclose your protected health information (PHI), and how you can get access to this information in compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+It also includes our legal obligations concerning your PHI, and your right to receive a copy of this notice and discuss its contents with a designated person.
+This notice also outlines how to file a HIPAA complaint.
 Please review it carefully.

-If you have any questions or if you would like additional information concerning privacy practices, call the number for privacy assistance for your local BCBS company.
-Telephone numbers for your local BCBS company can be found on the back of your member ID card or in the Contact Us section of this website.
+If you have any questions or if you would like to discuss the contents of this notice with a designated person located offsite, or for additional information concerning privacy practices, call the National Information Center at 1-800-411-BLUE(2583) hotline or email at email@example.com.
+You may also reach out to your local BCBS Company.
+Telephone numbers for your local BCBS Company can be found on the back of your member ID card or in the Contact Us section of this website.

 We are required by law to maintain the privacy of your protected health information and abide by the terms of this notice.
 We are also obligated to provide you with a copy of this Notice of our legal duties and of our privacy practices with respect to your protected health information.